RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 The comparison of ``Original`` and ``1 Level`` shows that the AMR implementation requires more computation for the simulation itself.
 However, using the ``AMReX`` output format is faster than using the netCdf writer.

-We also used the Original code to run on 250 m cells with I/O which took ``1 h 47 min 13 sec`` and can be compared with ``3 Levels``.
-Using AMR to only partially refine the mesh we get a significant performance increase with a Speedup of ``4.76``.

-The Levels are referred to as 1 Level is only the coarse level, the 2 Levels has the coarse and one additional fine level, 3 Levels has the coarse and two addition fine level and so on.
-From one fine level to another the cells are divided in half i.e. one 1000 m cells becomes four 500 m cells.
-Therefore the levels have the following sizes: Level 1 with 1000 m, Level 2 with 500 m, Level 3 with 250 m and Level 4 with 125 m.

-The comparison of ``Original`` and ``1 Level`` shows that the AMR implementation requires more computational for the simulation itself.
-But using ``AMReX`` output format is faster than the netCdf writer.

 We also used the ``Original`` program to run on 250 m cells with I/O, which took ``1 h 47 min 13 sec`` compared to ``3 Levels`` which took only ``23 min 29 sec``.
 Using AMR to only partially refine the mesh we get a significant performance increase with a speedup of ``4.76``.

 11.5 Visualization
 ------------------